 - Fit the car seat snug: It’s really important to make sure the car seat fits really snuggly.
 With a gap or lose fit, your child could be in danger.

-Last year, the American Academy of Pediatrics issued updated guidelines for car seat safety during all seasons of the year.
+The American Academy of Pediatrics has guidelines for car seat safety during all seasons of the year.
 Read more about keeping kids safe on the road year-round.